Apply Now

 DETAILS

 This course provides the theoretical foundation for clinical role development and skills required in primary care delivery for adults with common acute and chronic health problems.
 Interviewing skills and a methodical comprehensive approach needed to formulate differential diagnoses are emphasized.
 This course encourages the development and implementation of an evidence-based client management plan based on advanced health and health promotion competencies.
-This course promotes a holistic approach incorporating health assessment, clinical and diagnostic reasoning, and pathophysiological and phamacotherapeutic principles.
+This course promotes a holistic approach incorporating health assessment, clinical and diagnostic reasoning, and pathophysiological and pharmacotherapeutic principles.

 Prerequisites: NRS 706, NRS 712, NRS 716, NRS 720, NRS 746